smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 t.Run("Expect correct sum", subtest.Value(result).DeepEqual(expect))
 ```

 We mentioned the code generates a test, and we mentioned something about lack of type-safety, but we didn't give to much detail around exactly what we mean by this.
-Well, actually this code is just a _short-hand_ syntax.
+Actually this code is just a _short-hand_ syntax.
 As it happens, the _long_ syntax for the same operation reveals the underlying design much better.

 ```go
 t.Run("Expect correct sum", subtest.Value(result).Test(subtest.DeepEqual(expect)))